epam/hub-google-components/dataflow-example/README.md

 # Dataflow Example

-Deploys a new BigQuery in cloud accout and run Dataflow Job from Composer.
+Create a new BigQuery table and run a Dataflow Job from Cloud Composer to get data from Cloud Storage and output the results to BigQuery.
-This component is based on [`Composer with Dataflow Pipelines Tutorial`](https://cloud.google.com/composer/docs/how-to/using/using-dataflow-template-operator)
+This component is based on [`Cloud Composer Tutorial`](https://cloud.google.com/composer/docs/how-to/using/using-dataflow-template-operator)

 ## Implementation details & Parameters